thiagomgd/exports/README.md

 NOTE: consider using https://github.com/ramnes/notion-sdk-py in the future

-Not commited yet:

 ## notion_to_blog

 Load books from notion and export to markdown file so it can be used on my hugo blog.

-TODO:
-- [ ] Move configs to json so I can commit it
-- [ ] Move configs to json so I can commit it

 # Twitter
 From https://github.com/jarulsamy/twitter-bookmark-downloader.